 It smelled kind of weird because of the turmeric and lemon, almost a bit bitter, but this didn’t bother me.
 While it was on my face, I felt positive about the results of this face mask.

 You know what, this face mask actually did make my skin look brighter and more radiant.

 Was I blown away by this mask?
 No.

 Would I try it again?
 Yes, I probably would.

-I think I’ll go back to my Lush fresh face masks for now, but I’d consider making this DIY mask again in the future.
+I think I’ll go back to my Lush Fresh Face Masks for now, but I’d consider making this DIY mask again in the future.

 I had a 50% success rate with the DIY face masks I’d tried.
-I’m sure there are plenty of other good ones out there, but I’d be really surprised if they’re as good as some of the face masks you can buy on the market.
+I’m sure there are plenty of other good ones out there, but I’d be really surprised if they’re as good as the face masks you can buy on the market.

 However, I’m always open to trying new products and ideas out, so if anyone knows of any good DIY face masks, send them my way because I’d be curious to see the results.